-In many cases you may be able to use touchless forms of payment (i.e. ordering online or using bank and credit cards with tap features).
+In many cases, you may be able to use touchless forms of payment (i.e. ordering online or using bank and credit cards with tap features).
 If that option is available, you may wish to take advantage of that.

 However, there are some businesses and individuals who are limited in payment options, and so in certain situations, continuing to use cash may be appropriate as refusing cash may cause undue stress for those who rely on it.

 In short, use the methods available to you, that you are the most comfortable with.
-And additionally, if you’re using cash, you can continue to use precautionary measures which will minimize your risk of transmitting and contracting the disease.
+And additionally, if you’re using cash, you can continue to use precautionary measures that will minimize your risk of transmitting and contracting the disease.